7 Tips on How to Grow Lettuce Like A Boss

 - Leaf Lettuce– This lettuce is just like the name says.
 Bundles of leafy lettuce.
 A good variety of this type is the Black Simpson Seeded lettuce.

 - Romaine Lettuce– Yout typical lettuce that you might find at the market.
-Densely compact lettuce leaves in cylindrical shape.
+Densely compact lettuce leaves in a cylindrical shape.
 Check out Red Romaine for a flavorful type

 - Butterhead & Bibb Lettuce– Small round shaped lettuce type.
 Summer Crisp is a favorite of many gardeners